syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/legend.md

 ## Legend text wrap

-When the legend text exceeds the container, the text can be wrapped by using `textWrap` Property.
-End user can also wrap the legend text based on the `maximumLabelWidth` property.
+When the legend text exceeds the container, the text can be wrapped using the `textWrap` property in `legendSettings`.
+End users can also wrap the legend text based on the `maximumLabelWidth` property in `legendSettings`.

 {% if page.publishingplatform == "typescript" %}